 Place 1/2 teaspoon or 1 teaspoon of dried wormwood leaves in a cup or glass.
 Pour 1 cup of hot water over the leaves.
 Some recipes call for water that is hot but not boiling, and others specify boiling water.
 In either case, it is very important that you use no more than one teaspoon of the leaves as they are very strong and bitter.

 Let the tea mixture steep for several minutes.
 You may sweeten if you like, but it is so bitter that even sweetening it may not alter the taste very much.
 You may want to drink wormwood tea after meals, since it will be more easily absorbed and digested on a full stomach.

 Mix the wormwood tea with another herbal tea, such as peppermint or anise tea, to reduce bitterness.
 You can steep the leaves in hot or boiling prepared herbal tea.

-- You can use wormwood tea in several external ways, also.
+You can use wormwood tea in several external ways, also.
 Bathe your dog with diluted wormwood tea to prevent fleas.
 You can disinfect wounds and cuts with the tea and it may also be used as an insecticide.

 Wormwood tea should not be consumed as a medicine for periods of time longer than three to four weeks.
 Even during the therapeutic period, you must be careful not to overuse wormwood as it can be poisonous in sustained amounts.
 Side effects include cramps, vomiting, delirium and even death.
 The toxicity of wormwood lies primarily in the essential oil - very little of which is in the tea leaves.
 However, many sources carry a warning about the possible toxicity of wormwood tea drunk to excess.
 Wormwood is not legal everywhere, so make sure that you are legally permitted to purchase and use this herb.